 Archaeological treasures locked away in our museums could be the sorry remnants of highland outcasts, eclipsed by splendid lowland civilizations now drowned.
 Did opulent civilizations thrive downstream of the paltry remnants we’ve dug up?
 Could their cities have dotted ancient coastlines and river deltas, drowned since?

-The likeliest sites for these prehistoric urban civilizations would be a hundred miles offshore of the mouths of the Earth's great rivers, hundreds of feet underwater and buried in at least dozens more of alluvial silt.
+The likeliest sites for these prehistoric urban civilizations would be a hundred miles offshore of the mouths of the Earth's great rivers, hundreds of feet underwater and buried under dozens more of alluvial silt.
 None of those sites has been investigated.
 Yet we dare deny the existence of urban civilizations from the distant past, based on a paltry body of evidence collected from ancient mountain goat herders.
 See my poem, Global Atlantis.
 Central to this discussion: Graham Hancock’s Underworld: The Mysterious Origins of Civilization, Crown Publishers, New York, 2002.

 Indeed, I was inspired in this premise by Max Estenhofer, Buckminster Fuller, Sir Alister Clavering Hardy (The Living Stream), Elaine Morgan (The Aquatic Ape), Michael Crawford and David Marsh (The Driving Force).
-They postulated that proto-humans achieved upright, bipedal locomotion along tropical beaches, tidelands and river deltas, long before the first human villages assembled.
+They postulated that proto-humans achieved upright, bipedal locomotion along tropical beaches, tidelands and river deltas, long before the first human villages emerged.

 Plants with superior nutritional and medicinal content (probably ancient varieties of seaweed problematical to isolate and identify today) would have improved the odds for such societies, human or otherwise.
 Thus, the disappeared super-foods I postulate.

 Turning back to our prehistoric valley culture: as it spread out along its edges and condensed at its core, its members would have picked clean the most desirable plants.
 Shamans and witches would have tended exceptional plants just before their disappearance, in sacred garden plots and pools.
-Those might have required artificial pollination and depended on civilized ingenuity to propagate.
-When military or natural disasters inevitably overtook these peaceful societies, their fragile crops would have disappeared under weeds, all record of them lost.
+Those plants might have required artificial pollination and depended on civilized ingenuity to propagate.
+When military or natural disasters inevitably overtook these peaceful societies, those fragile crops would have disappeared under weeds, all record of them lost.

 Recent research into prions (preeons, proteins that replicate in some mysterious way without nucleic acid) may confirm the existence of such self-replicating, pre-organic sands.
 RNA is another likely candidate.